 - Remove roast; cool slightly.
 Skim fat from cooking juices.
 Shred pork with two forks and return to slow cooker; heat through.
 In a large bowl, combine the coleslaw mix, mango, lime juice, lime peel and remaining salt and pepper.

 - Place muffin halves cut side down on an ungreased baking sheet.
 Broil 4 in. from the heat for 2-3 minutes or until lightly toasted.
-Serve pork with muffins; top with slaw.
+Serve pork with muffins and, if desired, lime wedges; top with slaw.
 Yield: 6 servings.

 Reviews forConga Lime Pork